PITU Coronavirus Vaccination Plan

 In adherence with the Advisory Committee on Immunization Practices (ACIP) priority distribution guidelines.

-Please review all of the information on this page, and then click the button below to register for your Covid-19 vaccine.
+Please review all of the information on this page, and then call the nearest FourPoints Health clinic to schedule your vaccine.

 Anticipated Timeline for Vaccine Distribution